![Currencyfreaks free currency conversion to get currency fluctuation data and historical forex exchange rate][image1]

 How to Fetch Exchange Rates in Node.js Using Currency API?

-• Store often-used data in the cache.
+• Store frequently used information in the cache.

-• Check and clean all data inputs.
+• Check and clean all input data

-• Update exchange rates regularly.
+• Regular update of exchange rates

-• Manage errors carefully.
+• Manage errors carefully

 How to Handle Errors in Node.js Currency Converter API Integration?